n-multimedia/onlinekurslabor/sites/all/modules/workflow_extensions/README.txt

   <?php return !arg(2); ?>

-If your theme does not have any block regions to suit your estethic requirements, you can instead insert the line below in the node.tpl.php file of your theme, for instance immediately above (or below) the line containing "print $content;":
+If your theme does not have any block regions to suit your esthetic requirements, you can instead insert the line below in the node.tpl.php file of your theme, for instance immediately above (or below) the line containing "print $content;":